|NBA Experience||18th season|

 |College||Quinebaug Valley ’90|

-officiated for five years in the WNBA and worked the 2002 and 2003 WNBA Finals, as well as two years in the NBA D-League, working the 2003 Finals.
-Boland also has five years of USBL officiating experience, including the 1997 USBL Finals.
+Prior to joining the NBA, he spent seven years officiating in the CBA, including the 1999, 2000 and 2001 CBA Finals.
+He also officiated for five years in the WNBA, highlighted by the 2002 and 2003 Finals, as well as two years in the NBA G League, including the 2003 Finals.
+Boland has five years of USBL officiating experience.